General Terms and Conditions

 If a SOBERLINK® device has been archived and unused for ninety (90) days or longer, Soberlink shall have the authority to disconnect the cellular connection of the SOBERLINK® device without notice to User, any Concerned Party or any authorized Contact.
 If the device has been archived for one (1) year or less a Reactivation Fee of $100 may be applied.
 After one (1) year a purchase of a replacement device may be required.

-In order to cancel the Services of a SOBERLINK® device, a written request must be made to SOBERLINK at email@example.com or by mail to Soberlink Healthcare LLC, Attn: Accounts, 16787 Beach Boulevard, #211, Huntington Beach, CA 92647.
+In order to cancel the Services of a SOBERLINK® device, a written request must be made by the party responsible for payment to SOBERLINK at firstname.lastname@example.org or by mail to Soberlink Healthcare LLC, Attn: Accounts, 16787 Beach Boulevard, #211, Huntington Beach, CA 92647.
 This request will terminate any cellular and data plan on the SOBERLINK® device, which will disconnect all device communication to the web portal.
 User and/or Concerned Parties shall continue to be responsible for all financial commitments related to the Service or SOBERLINK® device including, but not limited to, any and all early termination fees, contractual agreements and minimum use period.
 If the customer chooses to reactivate the SOBERLINK® device after cancelling Service, a Reactivation Fee may apply.

 One Year Limited Warranty